Tuillourenco/UofT/README.md

-# Repository for files produced in Data Analysis Bootcamp.
+# Repository for projects in Data Analysis Bootcamp of the University of Toronto.